 Common and Grey Seals abound and can easily be seen around Hunda

-Porpoise and Dolphins are not quite so easy to see but with a bit of persistance sighting them is not that difficult.
+Porpoise and Dolphins are not quite so easy to see but with a bit of persistance, sighting them is not that difficult.
 A simpler way to see them though is to take a trip across The Flow towards Flotta or Hoy or on The Pentalina on the trip to or from Gills bay.
 There is a good probability of seing some at some point during the trip.
 It is best however to go when the sea is calm so as to be able to observe them.

 It is much easier to get a good view of cetaceans from a boat.

-The "Shiela C" being followed by a large killer Whale.
+The "Shiela C" being followed by a large Killer Whale.

 A Humpback Whale doing a spectacular dive in Scapa Flow.

-Though Burray is rich in the variety of its plants and animals, there is not a great variety of land mammals on the island.
+Although Burray is rich in the variety of its plants and animals, there is not a great variety of land mammals on the island.
 Rabbits are of course plentiful everywhere but hares, which are common on Mainland Orkney have not made it to Burray.
 Fortunately, the newly arrived stoats do not seem to have got here yet either.

 The quiet and uninhabited island of Hunda to the west of Burray is a good place to see Otters although an element of luck and a good deal of patience are needed to see these elusive animals.

 There is however one species, unique to Orkney that flourishes here.
 This is the Orkney Vole.
 The Orkney Vole is a different species than the common vole of the rest of the UK and is more closely related to Scandinavian species.
 It is much larger than the common vole and it is the main prey of Hen Harriers and Short Eared Owls.

 An Orkney Vole carefully hanging onto a Hen Harrier!